xiaoyinli0/codewithclaire/content/course/Scracth-Level-1/week4.md

 <!--more-->

-In this class, we'll learn some basic programming concepts in Scratch, such as motion and looks blocks, changing sprite size and position, creating animation, and using sound and music blocks.
+In this class, we'll learn how to create games in Scratch using the programming concepts we've learned so far.
+We'll cover concepts such as game design, user interface, sprite interaction, and scoring systems.

-## Using Motion and Looks Blocks

-- Motion blocks are used to move and control the position of sprites.
-- Some common motion blocks include "move," "turn," "go to," and "glide."
-- Looks blocks are used to control the appearance of sprites.
-- Some common looks blocks include "change size," "change color effect," "switch costume," and "next costume."
+## Game Design

+Before you start programming your game, you need to have a plan for how the game will work and what it will look like.
+Consider the type of game you want to create, the objectives and challenges of the game, and the visual and audio elements you will include.

+## User Interface

+- The user interface is the way in which the player interacts with the game. - In Scratch, you can use buttons, text, and graphics to create a user interface. - Consider the layout of your game screen and how the player will navigate through the game.

-## Changing Sprite Size and Position
+## Sprite Interaction

-You can change the size and position of sprites using motion and looks blocks.

-- To move a sprite to a specific location, use the "go to x: y:" block.
-- To make a sprite grow or shrink, use the "change size by" block.
+- In many games, sprites interact with each other in some way. - In Scratch, you can use "if-then" statements to control sprite interactions. - Consider the behaviors and movements of your sprites and how they will interact with each other.

-## Creating Animation
+## Scoring Systems

-- Animation is the process of creating the illusion of motion by displaying a series of still images in rapid succession.

-- You can create animation in Scratch by changing the costume of a sprite over time.

-- To create animation, use the "next costume" block and the "wait" block to control the timing between costume changes.

-## Using Sound and Music Blocks

-Scratch includes blocks for adding sound effects and music to your projects.

-- You can use the "play sound" block to play a sound effect, and the "play note" block to play a musical note.

-- You can also use the "wait" block to control the timing of when sounds and music play.
+- Scoring systems are used to keep track of a player's progress in a game. - In Scratch, you can use variables to keep track of a player's score. - Consider the actions that will earn the player points and how those actions will affect the game.

 ## Practice Examples:

-1. Create a sprite that moves across the screen when you click the green flag.

-2. Make a sprite change color and size when you press a key on the keyboard.

-3. Create a simple animation of a butterfly flapping its wings.

-4. Add sound effects to a game you created in Class 1.

-5. Create a musical program that plays a song when you press a button.
+1. Create a simple game where the player moves a sprite to collect objects and avoid obstacles.
+2. Make a game where the player needs to answer trivia questions to progress.
+3. Create a platformer game where the player must jump to avoid obstacles and reach the end.
+4. Add power-ups or bonuses to a game you created in Class 3.
+5. Create a game with multiple levels and increasing difficulty.

-That's it for Class 2!
-Practice creating programs using motion and looks blocks, changing sprite size and position, creating animation, and using sound and music blocks.
-We'll see you next time for more Scratch fun!
+That's it for Class 4!
+Practice designing and programming games in Scratch using the concepts we've learned so far.
+We'll see you next time for even more Scratch fun!